GongSakura/donot-forget/docs/shell/variable.md

-# Variable
+# 1. Variable
 A **variable** is a character string to which we assign a value, and particularly the value is **untyped** by default.
+Every shell instance(shell process) maintains its variables.

-Every shell instance(shell process) maintains its own variables.
-For example, if you create a variable "v" in a shell A, then you new a shell window B (created another shell process), the "v" is not existed in shell B.
+For example, in a shell window "A", if you create a variable "v", then in another shell window "B" (another shell process), the "v" does not exist.

 ## Declaring Syntax
 There are **no whitespaces** around the **equal sign** `=`.<br/>